 - 15 min – high flame – to boil the syrup

 - Cut the strawberries into small pieces.
 You can leave a few small whole strawberries or a few chunks.
-For a no bits jam, crush them with your fingers but do not use any blender as it will dull the natural red shade
+For a no bits jam, crush them with your fingers or a potato masher but do not use any blender as it will dull the natural red shade

 - Now drop sugar, lemon juice and strawberries into a wide, heavy bottom pan

 - Heat the pan under low flame for 5 mins allowing the sugar to dissolve

 - Give a good stir and increase the flame to high

 - Rapidly boil the syrup for exactly 15 mins while stirring now and again